3m6d/gemini_tourist/ReadME.md

 # Gemini Tourist

 Welcome to the Gemini Tourist project!
-This repository contains the code for the Gemini Tourist application, which is designed to [brief description of the purpose of your project].
+This repository contains the code for the Gemini Tourist application, which is designed to use multimodal features to create a tourist guide.

 ## Installation